 This will help you in school.

 This is similar to studying in school.
-Regular study to prepare for a test or learning a subject should allow the sleep cycle to allow the brain to do it's job to learn.
+Regular study to prepare for a test or learning a subject should allow the sleep cycle to allow the brain to do its job to learn.

 PBS Video: How Music Study Grows the Brain

 New Update: While it's been well established that music study increases intelligence and academic performance.
 A recent video examines the effect of studying string music on the parts of the brain.
-A recent video is available outlining the amazing changes to Einstein's brain as well as other scientists from studying music.
+A recent video is available outlining the amazing changes to Einstein's brain as well as those of other scientists from studying music.
 You can watch this video for free at PBS.
 Einstein's brain is different and music transformed his mind.

 Watch the PBS Video on Intelligence.